twolfson/twolfson.com/articles/learning-to-forget.md

 - While it might sound like we are discussing unlearning, we are not.
 Unlearning means removing something entirely from your memory.
 Forgetting means it is placed into a deeper, not constantly active part of our memory

 # Forgetting when falling asleep
 When falling asleep, sometimes I have epiphanies about the past day or upcoming tasks.
 No matter how hard I try, I will always forget these when I wake up.
+Additionally, if I begin to think about finer details, then I start to lose track of the original thought and lose everything.

 I deal with this by keeping a paper notepad next to my bed.
 When I have a thought I want to remember, I: